egrivel/vacationblog/README.md

 use.
 Navigate to the site's URL (`http://.../site/`) to see the home page.
 It should now be possible to login as the user created above and start creating trips, adding content etc.

+## Start Developing

+In order to start developing, first make sure that the local copy of the vacation blog works, by following the above steps.

+To prepare for server-side unit testing, the test scripts need to know the location of the server-side code.
+The `unittest/common.php` file must be updated to provide the correct location in the `$gl_api_root` variable.

+Next, make sure that all unit testing works.
+The command:

+    phpunit unittest/

+should run all the server-side tests, using the `phpunit` too.
+The command:

+    npm run test

+should run all the client-side tests, using `mocha`, and collect code coverage for the client-side testing using `istanbul`.

 ## Attributions